 Context – the preparation…

-After that month we continued our ‘self-drive’ journey around Western and Northern Namibia, passing through Swakupmond, Damaraland and Etosha, then crossed in to Botswana to join our next volunteering project in Maun.
-We were met at the airport by KT and Ora, who seem to do everything on the project, from taxi and cooks, to game spotter and wildlife expert.
+For the Okavango Wilderness Project, we were met at the airport by KT and Ora, who seem to do everything on the project, from taxi and cooks, to game spotter and wildlife expert.
 A couple of great guys who really help us get the most of our time on the project!
-We drove the 2 hours back to camp and settled in to our tent.
+We drove the two hours back to camp and settled into our tent.
 Basic facilities, but just what we had expected and the simplicity made it feel more authentic.
 Bucket showers and heating the water for it on an open fire.